 While there are many LGBTQ+ holidays and events throughout the year, the month of June has been designated as Gay Pride Month.
 Whether it is your first time experiencing Pride Month sober or your tenth, the party atmosphere of Pride Month can be triggering.
 Keep reading for ways you can safely participate in and celebrate Pride Month while in recovery and stay sober.

-Even though this year’s Pride Month is a unique one due to COVID-19 Safe At Home restrictions, there are still many instances where you may need to lean on your support system.
-Addiction can have many different underlying issues – such as depression, PTSD, and anxiety – all of which are treatable, and having a strong support system is essential while in recovery.
+Even though Pride Month has a different look since the start of COVID-19, there are still many instances where you may need to lean on your support system.
+Addiction can have many different underlying issues — such as depression, post-traumatic stress disorder (PTSD) and anxiety — all of which are treatable, and having a strong support system is essential while in recovery.

 Whether it is attending a virtual event, going to a small get-together, or if bars and restaurants are open in your area, it is always a good idea to take the following precautions with your support system:

-Check-in with your loved ones.
-It is important to make sure you check in regularly with your loved ones so that they know you’re doing okay, and so that you can have people to speak with, should the festivities of Pride Month become too overwhelming for you.
+- Check-in with your loved ones.
+It is important to check in regularly with your loved ones so that they know you’re doing OK and so that you can have people to speak with should the festivities of Pride Month become too overwhelming for you.

-If you do end up attending a social distance-friendly Pride Month event this year, it is important that you plan ahead.
+If you do end up attending a Pride Month event this year, it is important that you plan ahead.
 Some tips for doing this include:

-Don’t be a designated driver.
-It might feel safer for your friends to be in a loved one’s car rather than an Uber or taxi due to COVID-19, however, just because you’re sober doesn’t mean you need to be the designated driver.
+- Don’t be a designated driver.
+It might feel safer for your friends to be in a loved one’s car rather than an Uber or taxi, however, just because you’re sober doesn’t mean you need to be the designated driver.
 Doing this will force you to stay at the function the entire time and can set you up for a possible relapse.

-A virtual watch party.
-There are so many virtual events going on during this year’s Pride Month due to COVID-19.
+- A virtual watch party.
+There are so many virtual events going on during Pride Month.
 Gather your friends and host a virtual watch party!

-Brush up on your cooking skills.
-Whether it is virtual or a small social distance-friendly in-person gathering, host a cooking party with your friends and make rainbow-inspired treats!
+- Brush up on your cooking skills.
+Whether it is virtual or a small in-person gathering, host a cooking party with your friends and make rainbow-inspired treats!

-Get your game on.
+- Get your game on.
 Everyone loves a good game night!
-Head to the HouseParty app to host an LGBTQ+ inspired virtual game night, or put on your rainbow best and have a Safe At Home-friendly gathering.
+Head to the HouseParty app to host an LGBTQ+ inspired virtual game night, or put on your rainbow best and have a game night gathering.

-LGBTQ+ issues run very deep in the community — they affect many aspects of human life, all the way down to abuse, race, poverty, substance abuse disorder, homicide, suicide, and many more.
+LGBTQ+ issues run very deep in the community — they affect many aspects of human life, all the way down to abuse, race, poverty, substance use disorder, homicide, suicide and many more.
 If you are particularly passionate about any of the issues and are looking for a way to give back, volunteering for Pride Month is the best way to do it.